FormidableLabs/formidable-playbook/docs/frontend/webpack-source-maps.md

 //# sourceMappingURL=app1.js.map
 ```

-The `app1.js` file contains a straightforward minified bundle of the `app1`
+The `app1.js` file contains a minified bundle of the `app1` entry point with the
-entry point with the key `sourceMappingURL` control comment at the bottom.
-As
+key `sourceMappingURL` control comment at the bottom.
+As it stands now, an
-it stands now, an `app1.js.map` file is expected to be served from the same
+`app1.js.map` file is expected to be served from the same directory as the
-directory as the application bundle.
+application bundle.

+As discussed in the [Integrating Source Maps](#integrating-source-maps) section,
+there are many ways to serve and write the `sourceMappingURL`.
+Here, we take
+the easy way out and choose "Option 1" of serving the maps alongside code.

 While this is fine for this playbook example, real world usage would tend
 towards rewriting the `//# sourceMappingURL=app1.js.map` comment to either:

-* Point to `localhost` for development and/or a local git checkout for
+* Point to `localhost` for development and/or local versioned checkout; or,
-  production debugging; or,
-* Point to an internal-only / protected URL (like within a VPN) of a host that
+* Point to an internal-only / protected map server

-  makes source map files "automagically" available in production once a
-  developer logs into the appropriate network.
+per our "Option 2" suggestions above.

 [`dist/js/app1.js.map`](../../examples/frontend/webpack-source-maps/dist/js/app1.js.map)